Manhattan Park Junior Public School's Mission Statement

 Music Programs

 Our school has a long history of an outstanding music program.
 A specialist teacher offers rich vocal music classes to all students.
-In addition, many Junior grade students belong to the Instrumental Band.
+In addition, many Junior grade students belong in the Instrumental Band.

-Our students have many opportunities to become involved in activities outside of the classroom.
-Interschool Sports include Volleyball, Bordenball, the Brock Gordon Cross Country Meet, and Track and Field.
-Clubs range from Running to Primary Boys' Reading.
-At Manhattan Park we try to provide co-curricular opportunities for everyone!
+Our students have many opportunities to become involved in sports activities outside of the classroom.
+Interschool sports include Volleyball, Bordonball, Ball Hockey, the Cross Country team, and Track and Field.

 Student Life - Where You Belong